Deterministic Patterns for Multiple Access with Latency and Reliability Guarantees: Access Patterns: Random vs. Deterministic

-In Fig.~\ref{fig:pl} and Fig.~\ref{fig:cdfl} we compare the probability distribution of the number of interferers $L$, which has an impact on the SINR in the slots where collisions occur, as well as the utility of the SIC procedure.
-In other words, having more interferers makes it less likely that all of them can be removed.
-Once again, the Steiner system ensures that within the traffic intensities of interest, 'good' outcomes such as $L=0,1,2$ are more likely, while really congested slots are rare.
-In fact, by inspecting Fig.~\ref{fig:cdfl} one can see that unless $bN=20$ or higher, the cdf of $L$ for the Steiner system is strictly above that of the Random selection.
-Furthermore, as already mentioned, with Steiner system the number of interferers is strictly limited to $D-1$, which in this case is $7$.
+In Fig.~\ref{fig:pl} we compare the probability of encountering $L$ interferers as function of $bN$, which has an impact on the SINR in the slots where collisions occur, as well as the utility of the SIC procedure.
+Having more interferers makes it less likely that all of them can be removed.
+Once again, the Steiner system ensures that within the traffic intensities of interest really congested slots are rare.
+Note that with Steiner system the number of interferers is strictly limited to $D-1$, which in this case is $7$.
+In~\ref{fig:cdfl}, which shows the cumulative mass function (CMF) of $L$ for different values of $bN$, one can see that unless $bN=20$ or higher, the CMF curve for the Steiner system is strictly above that of the Random selection.